TritonDataCenter/smartos-docs/docs/managing-images.md

 You can now import the image locally via imgadm or transfer it to an image server.

+### Creating a Custom Bhyve Image

+The process of creating a Bhyve image looks like this:

+1. Create and customize a Bhyve instance as you wish
+2. Purge and ready the instance
+3. Halt the VM: `vmadm stop <UUID>`
+4. Make sure there is enough room for a snapshot:
+   `vmadm update <UUID> flexible_disk_size=<double the size of the disk>`
+5. Snapshot the disk0 ZVol: `zfs snapshot zones/<UUID>/disk0@image`
+6. Dump & Compress the dataset: `zfs send zones/<UUID>/disk0@image | gzip > image_name.zvol.gz`

+You can now import the image locally via imgadm or transfer it to an image server.

 ### Importing Images Locally

 Typically images are downloaded from an image server, however they can